-Amazon Echo Dot, Tap, Look, Show: Which Alexa is right for you? | ZDNet
+Which Amazon Echo to buy?
+How to pick the best Alexa device for your needs | ZDNet

 The Dot is the essential Alexa, trimmed down to the bare minimum needed for the full Alexa experience.
 At $49.99, it's also a lot less expensive.

-The Echo Tap
+Echo Amazon Tap

-The Echo Tap is a bit of an oddity.
+In the past year, the Echo Tap has been moved out of Amazon's Echo product line and renamed the Amazon Tap.
+No matter what you call it, it's a bit of an oddity.
 It provides Alexa capabilities on the go, but you originally had to touch it to make it respond.
 That's why its name is Tap -- you originally had to tap it to wake it.
-As of February, that's no longer the case.
+As of last year, that's no longer the case.
 With a simple setting in the Alexa app, you can now enable Hands Free Mode, which makes the Tap work like an Echo.

 So why the Tap to begin with?
 Well, the Tap is a portable, chargeable Echo.
 As long as you have a WiFi access point or a hotspot, you can use the Tap anywhere.
 It provides its own power.
 The reason for the tapping action was to save battery life.
 The less time it spent listening for the wake word meant less battery usage.

-Note: Editor's Note: This article was originally published in May 2017.
-It's been republished in June 2018 with all the new Alexa options Amazon introduced in the past year.